 The Simplify Treasury Option Income ETF (BUCK) is a yield-enhanced Treasury Bill fund.
 This ETF looks to maximize Treasury Bill total returns while targeting a duration of one year or less and additionally looks to enhance yield via structural alpha by selling options on Treasuries.
-The potential yield target is 2.00% to 3.00% higher than the Bloomberg U.S. Treasury Bill: 1-3 Months Index.
-The fund is actively managed, investing at least 80% of its net assets in U.S. Treasury securities, and enhancing income through a risk-managed option selling strategy.
+The potential yield target is 1.00% to 2.00% higher than the Bloomberg U.S. Treasury Bill: 1-3 Months Index.
+The fund is actively managed, investing at least 80% of its net assets in U.S. Treasury securities with a duration up to one year, and enhancing income through a risk-managed option selling strategy.
 The risk-managed options writing strategy is designed to provide additional income as well as add to the ETF's total returns.